 The concentration of Teaching, Learning and Development prepares professionals from various sectors in PK-12, to serve as leaders, educators, researchers and scholars.
-Graduates of this concentration will develop a deep understanding of how theories of learning and development are grounded in innovative research and practice.
-All students will develop advanced research skills directed toward the creation of new knowledge demonstrated by a Ph.D.
-Dissertation.
+Graduates of this concentration will

-- Identify information needs, be capable to search and retrieve information as research needed; Describe and distinguish, in a comprehensive manner, the various theories, concepts, principles, and/or practices in specific areas of education. - Communicate proficiently with others in the field of education through scholarly writing and skilled, knowledgeable oral and written presentation to general and specialized audiences.

-- Provide evidence of advanced research skills by designing, conducting, analyzing, and reporting scholarly, ethically sound research directed toward contributing to the body of knowledge within the field of education. - Develop critical thinking skills that will result in the ability to assess and evaluate problems, formulate solutions in their diverse workplaces and fields of education. - Be open to diverse viewpoints and concepts, to identify and address problems and issues from a variety of methods of inquiry.
+- Identify information needs, be capable to search and retrieve information as research needed; Describe and distinguish, in a comprehensive manner, the various theories, concepts, principles, and/or practices in specific areas of education. - Communicate proficiently with others in the field of education through scholarly writing and skilled, knowledgeable oral and written presentation to general and specialized audiences. - Provide evidence of advanced research skills by designing, conducting, analyzing, and reporting scholarly, ethically sound research directed toward contributing to the body of knowledge within the field of education. - Develop critical thinking skills that will result in the ability to assess and evaluate problems, formulate solutions in their diverse workplaces and fields of education. - Be open to diverse viewpoints and concepts, to identify and address problems and issues from a variety of methods of inquiry.